New York City police say gathering evidence for possible Weinstein arrest warrant

 Boyce said that because Weinstein was out of state the police department would need a court-ordered warrant for any arrest.

-A number of women have claimed that Weinstein sexually harassed or assaulted them over the past three decades.
+More than 50 women have claimed that Weinstein sexually harassed or assaulted them over the past three decades.
 Weinstein has denied having non-consensual sex with anyone.
 Reuters has been unable to independently confirm any of the allegations.

+Boyce said police had spoken to the woman and “we found corroboration along the way.”

+He said the NYPD was working on the case with the Manhattan district attorney’s office.

 Reporting by Jill Serjeant